12 Legal Documents Required To Sell A House Without A Realtor

 You may have heard of your home’s title referred to as “the deed,” but they’re actually two different things.
 The title is the concept that you own your home.
 The deed is the paperwork that proves it.

 You may also wish to seek what’s known as “title reports,” which can validate the status of your title.
-The document will include the:
+The necessary document will include the:

 • History of the property